wvteijlingen/swiftui-interface-orientation/README.md

 Views are allowed to support orientations that are not present in the set of default orientations.

-This means that if a view supports `.landscape`, the interface will be allowed to rotate to landscape, even when `defaultOrientations` only specifies `.portrait`.
+This means that if a view supports `.landscapeLeft`, the interface can rotate to landscape, even when the default orientations don't include `.landscapeLeft`.